Financial Considerations after A Job Transition.

 - U.S Treasuries

 - Simplifying your finances by consolidating your assets – By rolling over your 401(k) plan(s) from one or more prior employers into an IRA it allows for consolidation meaning it makes keeping track of your assets easier.
 If your assets are spread out in multiple different places it can be much harder to track and manage them efficiently.

 - Potentially Lower costs and access to professional advice – Some employer sponsored plans (particularly group variable annuities) have high administrative or investment costs.
 Rolling over your retirement assets can allow you to make lower costs investments directly into stocks and or lower cost investment funds.
 It can also allow you the option to work with a professional advisor who can give you additional investment and financial planning guidance – albeit at an additional cost to cover their time and work.

 Overall, you can greatly increase the flexibility and control you have over your retirement assets by rolling over your assets when you leave a job.
 Done correctly, there should be no immediate tax consequences in rolling over directly to your IRA.

 If you are not sure if a rollover can be right for you, getting help from a knowledgeable advisor can be a good idea.
-Unfortunately, handling a rollover incorrectly can lead to a significant tax penalties and a loss in the value of your retirement funds so it is critical to research and do it correctly.
+Unfortunately, handling a rollover incorrectly can lead to significant tax penalties and a loss in the value of your retirement funds, so it is critical to research and do it correctly.
 On the other hand, rolling over retirement assets to your IRA and using the advantages of the IRA structure correctly can greatly increase your options for a worry-free and comfortable retirement.